Abdelrhman-Sayed70/OOP/Constructor/README.md

 ## Notes
 - Any object call **`only one`** constructor
 - 1 class can have more than 1 constructor with different signature `overloading`
-- A constructor can call another constructor using `this` keyword
+- A constructor can call another constructor using `this` keyword `Constructor chaining`